 During an emergency, interoperable communications are vital to an effective response.
 Hampton Roads has invested heavily in interoperable communications equipment.
 The HRPDC is tasked with assisting with planning efforts to ensure strategic investment and sustainment of these critical assets.

-Product: Regional Interoperable Communication Strategic Planning local stakeholders to explore and implement these strategies where appropriate.
+Product: Regional Interoperable Communication Strategic Planning

 Sheltering